Fields of Concentrations

 The concentration in Race and Ethnicity offers a framework through which students can study the historical and contemporary constructs of race and ethnicity from an interdisciplinary perspective in the context of the United States.
 Students working in this area also learn the distinction between race and ethnicity as categories of analysis and the epistemological implications of each regarding the intellectual questions we pose about them.
 The concentration draws on American Studies faculty with expertise in Anthropology, English, Feminist and Gender Studies, History, Religion, Sociology, and Visual Culture, allowing students to explore the cultural, economic, and social institutions and vocabularies that produce, maintain, and respond to hierarchies of racial and ethnic difference.
 Courses in the concentration enable students to focus on particular racial or ethnic groups, but also guide students in comparative, transnational, and intersectional approaches.
 Thus, students might engage in cross-cultural comparisons, or study transnational phenonema such as immigration, diaspora, and globalization, or consider the ways in which processes of racialization intersect with gender, sexuality, class, nation and other matrices of social difference.
 Likewise, a student may focus on a particular intellectual area such as aesthetics or legal theory or draw on several critical methodologies.
 While students in the concentration will learn to read cultural and social texts closely, they will be encouraged to situate those texts within the contexts of historical, political, and economic struggles.

 Students interested in pursuing the concentration in Race and Ethnicity should plan to take either the Junior Colloquium on Representing Race in American Culture (AMST 202) or the Junior Colloquium on Methodologies in Critical Race Studies (AMST 207).
-Recommended advisors for majors concentrating in Race and Ethnicity are Indira Karamcheti, J. Kehaulani Kauanui, and Amy Tang.
+Recommended advisors for majors concentrating in Race and Ethnicity are Indira Karamcheti, J. Kehaulani Kauanui, Amy Tang and Laura Grappo.